CIDS-484-Spring-2026/Capstone-Lauren/README.md

 -	Growth of enterprise systems (cloud, IoT, distributed networks)
 -	Increasing malware sophistication
--	Limitations of traditional signature-based detection -B. Problem Statement
+-	Limitations of traditional signature-based detection
+-	B. Problem Statement
   While machine learning has improved malware detection, its effectiveness varies across environments and introduces new technical and operational challenges.
--C. Purpose of the Study
+C. Purpose of the Study
 To evaluate how machine learning enhances malware detection in enterprise systems and identify where it excels and where it falls short.
 ________________________________________
 # II.
 Definition of Enterprise Systems